(This is part five of a story about an ultramarathon-runner who bets his legs that he can beat a horse in a 100-mile race.)

 At mile 97 there was a fork in the trail.
 A pink ribbon tied to a tree-trunk told me I was on the correct path, but I wasn’t sure whether to go left or right.
 I had to choose fast: Whitney wasn’t far ahead.

 I heard voices.
 Cheers.
-At first I thought I was hallucinating again, but no, it was real: I heard onlookers at the finish line, and the voices were louder when I looked to the left.
+At first I thought I was hallucinating again, but no, it was real: I heard onlookers at the finish line, and the voices were louder when I looked left.
 So I ran left.

 Biggest mistake of my life.